JCNTH/trackingdemo/backend/CAPABILITIES.md

 ### 2. 2D Bar Tracking

-Since we can't directly detect the barbell (it's too thin and often occluded), we estimate its position from wrist landmarks.
-The key insight is that when gripping a bar, your hands are slightly above your wrists - about 18% of the forearm length past the wrist joint.
+We estimate barbell position from wrist landmarks.
+When gripping a bar, hands are positioned above the wrists - approximately 18% of the forearm length past the wrist joint.

 ```
 ✅ Bar position from wrist midpoint